If other treatments for urinary incontinence are unsuccessful or unsuitable, surgery or other procedures may be recommended.

 Surgery and procedures for stress incontinence

-Sling procedures involve making an incision in your lower abdomen and inserting a sling around the neck of the bladder to support it.
-The sling could be made of:
+Sling procedures involve making an incision in your lower abdomen and vagina so a sling can be placed around the neck of the bladder to support it and prevent accidental urine leaks.
+The sling can be made of:

 - a synthetic material

-- tissue taken from another part of your body (an autologous fascial sling)
+- tissue taken from another part of your body (an autologous sling)

 - tissue donated from another person (an allograft sling)